Genusbiz/docs/users/analyze-report-and-discover/data-marts/tasks.md

 A task can only be activated if the user has the permissions to execute it, see [Security Permissions](../../../developers/defining-an-app-model/security/security-permissions.md) for more information.

-To add a task within the Data Mart.
+To add a task within the data mart.

 1. In the **Data Mart Description** area, click **Tasks**.
-2. In the Task Pane , click **Add**.
+2. In the task pane , click **Add**.
 3. For information on how to define a task, see [Tasks](../../../developers/defining-an-app-model/logic/tasks.md).